Spirik/GEM/README.md

 Whichever option you choose you may need to reload IDE afterwards.

-Each of [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html), [U8g2](https://github.com/olikraus/U8g2_Arduino) and [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library) libraries are required to be installed by default as well.
-However, it is possible (since GEM ver.
-1.2.2) to exclude support for not used ones.
+[U8g2](https://github.com/olikraus/U8g2_Arduino) and [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library) libraries are required to be installed by default as well.
+Support for [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) is disabled by default since GEM ver.
+1.5 (so it is not required to be installed).
+However, it is possible to exclude support for not used libraries (since GEM ver.
+1.2.2), and/or enable support for `AltSerialGraphicLCD` (since GEM ver 1.5).
 See [Configuration](#configuration) section for details.

 How to use with AltSerialGraphicLCD
 -----------------------------------